Garllon/ruby-mentorship/lessons/4-practise.md

 ## Hashes

 What are hashes in Ruby.
-Think as them as dictionaries or key value stores.
+Think of them as dictionaries or key value stores.
 Using a key, you can find the related value.
 For example in a dictonary:
 ```
 hello => Hallo
 day => Tag